Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: MPS and CTM: variational principle for the transfer matrix

 Let us set up a variational state for the transfer matrix $T$.
 According to Eq. (\ref{eq_MPS_inf}), $|\Psi \rangle $ is given by transfer-matrix multiplications to $|\Psi^{(0)}\rangle$, which is equivalent to the Ising model defined on the half-infinite plane with a set of initial tensors $\{ F^{(0)} \}$ and $\{C^{(0)}\}$, as depicted in Fig. \ref{fig_mps}(a) .
 In a practical situation, we can use $|\Psi^{(M)} \rangle $ with a finite but sufficiently large $M$ as an approximation of $|\Psi\rangle$.
 As shown in Fig. \ref{fig_mps}(b), then, we can represent $|\Psi^{(M)}\rangle$ as a contraction of the column tensors $F_n^{}$, where $M$ basically indicates the number of layers stacked in the row direction.
 Note that $F_n^{}$ can be viewed as a generalization of the initial tensor $F_n^{(0)}$.
 The dimension of $F_n^{}$ is $2\times 2^{M/2}\times 2^{M/2}$, which originates from the $s$ spin at the upper surface layer and $\{t\}$ spins in the column direction in Fig. \ref{fig_mps}.
 A key idea is that $F_n$ with truncated $\{t\}$-spin degrees of freedom can be used as a good approximation of $F_n^{}$ with $M\to \infty$.
 Explicitly, we write

 where $s'_n \in \pm 1$, and $\mu_n$ and $\mu_{n+1}$ denote indices of $m$-state block-spin variables with $m \ll 2^{M/2}$.
-Note that in the diagram of Eq. (\ref{eq_frg}), the horizontal line became thick to represent the $m$-states block-spin variables.
+In the diagram of Eq. (\ref{eq_frg}), we have assigned a circle symbol at the joint of the vertical line and the thick horizontal line representing the $m$ state block-spin variables.
 Using $F_n$, we can construct a variational state as

 which is clearly in the MPS form reflecting the transfer-matrix structure of the square lattice.
 For the periodic boundary, $\mu_1=\mu_{N+1}$.
 For the open boundary, $F_1$ and $F_N$ should be replaced with the boundary corner tensors